-- Contact your Surgeon or Anaesthetist
+- Contact your Doctor

 - Contact your GP

 - Go to the nearest Emergency Centre

 - Ring Health Direct on 1800 022 222

-Anaesthesia and Your Procedure
+Anaesthesia and your Procedure

 Almost all surgical procedures require some form of anaesthesia that will be administered by a qualified and registered Anaesthetist.
 The Anaesthetist will see you after you have been admitted and before your procedure commences.
-Your Doctor will inform you if the Anaesthetist may need to see you before your admission date.